vikascdy/MavenJenkinsIntegrationV1/README.md

 ## Configuring Jenkins Job for Sonar Analysis ##

-1. In Build section of job configuration, add a new build step 'Invoke Standalone Sonar Analysis' using Add build Step.
+1. In Build section of job configuration, add a new build step 'Invoke Standalone Sonar Analysis' using `Add build Step`.
 2. Now Configure this build step:
    * Specify the JDK used by Jenkins job.
    * Now for sonar runner configuration there are two ways to tell Jenkins: